-For those of us who pay special attention to our houseplants and the quality of their soil, it’s pretty hard to imagine a soil-less plant.
+For those of us who pay special attention to our houseplants and the quality of their soil, it’s pretty hard to imagine a soil-less plant!

 I’m sure you’ve seen these little plants at the garden center or checkout line at your local store and marveled at their appearance.

-I think all plant lovers know that nothing sparks up a room like live plants.
+I think all plant lovers know that nothing sparks up a room quite like live plants!

 What Exactly Are Air Plants?

-Air plants (Tillandsia spp.) are native to areas spanning South America, Mexico, Central Mexico, and the Southern United States.
+Air plants (Tillandsia spp.) are native to areas spanning South America, Mexico, Central America, and the Southern United States.

 If you look closely, you’ll notice that tiny roots grow from the crown, and they use those roots to latch onto trees or plants for survival.
 It’s pretty fascinating!

 You can find air plants in shades of silver-light green and deeper green and better yet- they produce flowers!
 Baby air plants are easy to find in stores but larger sizes are harder to find.

-Sunlight and Air Plants
+Sunlight Needs of Air Plants

 Ideal Temperature for Air Plants

-As with other houseplants, air plants will not do well in cold temperatures because they grows naturally in areas with temperate winters.
-This plant was made for warm temps!
+As with other houseplants, air plants will not perform well in cold temperatures because they grow naturally in areas with very temperate winters.
+They prefer a warm environment!

-So, if you live in a cold area with brutal winters, heating your home will prove critical to the health of your air plants.
+If you live in a cold area with brutal winters, heating your home will prove critical to the health of your air plants.
 The best temperature range for an air plant is between 50-90 degrees Fahrenheit.
 Luckily, that’s pretty easy to achieve indoors.